 Cheese production has emerged as a significant value-added outcome for the expanding volume of milk in Algeria, particularly after the discontinuation of milk quotas by the European Union in 2015 (Hafla et al., 2013).
 A variety of factors impact the quality, composition, and public acceptance of cheese, including the methods of cheese production, the initial composition of the milk, and the quality of the raw milk used (Hafla et al., 2013).
-Feeding BSG for cattle-induced plays a crucial role in enhancing nutraceutical qualities of milk and dairy products, specifically by increasing polyunsaturated fatty acids (PUFA) levels (Jaeger et al., 2024; Difonzo et al., 2023).
-Supplementing feed with essential lipids (EL) increases the content of vital fatty acids (FA) in milk, which are important for human health.
-These include rumenic acid (cis-9 trans-11 C18:2), a CLA isomer, and n-3 PUFAs such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) (Wang et al., 2012).
+Feeding BSG for cattle-induced plays a crucial role in enhancing nutraceutical qualities of milk and dairy products, specifically by increasing polyunsaturated fatty acids (PUFAs) levels (Difonzo et al., 2023; Jaeger et al., 2024).
+Supplementing feed with essential lipids increases the content of vital FAs in milk, which are important for human health.
+These include rumenic acid (cis-9 trans-11 C18:2), a CLA isomer, and n-3 PUFAs such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (Wang et al., 2012).
 Consequently, producers aim to consistently deliver fresh cheese with health-enhancing properties year-round, especially during seasons when pasture is scarce, such as winter or summer.
 Jben, a soft cheese variety, is crafted using traditional methods involving rennet coagulation of raw, whole cow's milk.
 This type of cheese is highly regarded by consumers for its distinctive organoleptic qualities.
 The sensory characteristics of cheese, which define its eating quality, are attributes perceived by the human senses during consumption, including appearance, flavor, and texture.
-However, cheese is a complex food product made from milk derived from animals raised under diverse farming systems and processed using various techniques (Xia et al., 2021).
+However, cheese is a complex food product made from milk derived from animals raised under diverse farming systems and processed using various techniques (Xia et al., 2022).
 Nowadays, dairy cattle farming increasingly seeks alternative protein-rich resources, such as brewer's grains, due to the high cost of concentrated feed, the low nutritional quality of basic rations typically used by breeders in Algeria, and the poor quality of pasture soils.
-This study investigates the potential effects of incorporating wet brewer's spent grain on the fatty acid composition and sensory characteristics of Jben, a traditional fresh cheese made from cow's milk
+This study investigates the potential effects of incorporating wet brewer's spent grain on the FA composition and sensory characteristics of Jben, a traditional fresh cheese made from cow's milk